Isawyou/Reinforcement-Learning-completly-written-from-pytorch-to-C-/README.md

-# Reinforcement Learning completely written from PyTorch to C# Unity Asset
+# Reinforcement Learning completely written in to C# Unity Asset

 have fun !